alphagov/government-digital-strategy/source/digital/strategy/09-actions-and-themes.md

 We have already developed better skills in listening and responding to public feedback through digital channels.
-In May 2012, social media guidelines were issued to civil servants based on six principles – that government should:
+In May 2012, social media guidelines were issued to civil servants based on 6 principles – that government should:

 -   communicate with citizens in the places they already are